 Cover Crop Variety Trial

-The trial included a mix of cereals (like fall rye, winter wheat, and triticale), legumes (like fava beans and peas), brassicas, sunflowers, phacelia, and custom pollinator mixes.
+Both trials, part of the BC Living Lab, included a mix of cereals (like fall rye, winter wheat, and triticale), legumes (like fava beans and peas), brassicas, sunflowers, phacelia, and custom pollinator mixes.
 Plots were seeded in late August and early September, and monitored throughout the fall, winter, and early spring for percent ground cover, height, weed suppression, winter survival, and grazing pressure.

 Key Findings